GTKriek/ProjectGTK/README.md

 # ProjectGTK
-repository for supplementary material and code
+Repository for supplementary material and code.

 **Skripts**
 **1. #1(bindingsites).ipynb**